 - Be sure you understand the brief.
 Part of the written exercise is to understand what’s been asked of you, so focus carefully on the brief.
 The job you’re applying for will probably require you to draft written documents after a meeting, so you should be able to retain key information and summarise them appropriately in a written exercise.

 - Triple-check before handing over the test.
 With writing, there is always room for improvement and it’s very likely you will make a spelling mistake or two the first time around.
 As tedious as it sounds, make sure to check what you’ve written before handing the test over.

 Where can you practice written exercises?

-On this website, you can find E-Tray exercises and In-Tray exercises you can practice before the exam.
-Both include simulations of work scenarios where you are required to make a decision, which will help you to assess the information and how to proceed during a written exercise.
+On this website, you can find E-Tray exercises you can practice before the exam.
+These include simulations of work scenarios where you are required to make a decision, which will help you to assess the information and how to proceed during a written exercise.

 Which employers use them?

 Law firms, PR agencies, consultancies and property firms are all examples of industries that use written exercises.
 You should expect such a test when applying for jobs that require you to use any form of written communication.